Photo: Bigwin Island Golf Club

 Have a canoe (if not, rent one!)?
 Pack a picnic lunch and meander down the Oxtongue River to the wonderful Ragged Falls.
 Here you can spend the day swimming, picnicking, and lounging in the sun.

 Dee Dee Weiland was a long-tome cottager on marvellous Lake of Bays and is now full-time resident of Muskoka.
-She’s a realtor with The Property Gallery Realty Inc. You can read more about The Weiland Team here or visit their website at www.luxurymuskokarealestate.com.
+She’s a realtor with eXpRealty.
+You can read more about The Weiland Team here or visit their website at www.luxurymuskokarealestate.com.